 New digital contract legislation in the EU and Germany has manufacturers scrambling to address a prevalent weakness in the world of Android IoT devices—the lack of regular software updates to consumers.

 Skip the full article to read the January 2022 update on German law.

 A lack of regular OTA (“Over The Air”) updates can leave critical security vulnerabilities open.
 And, as shown in this proof-of-concept “hack” of a Jeep Cherokee, unpatched IoT software flaws can literally put people’s lives at risk.

-emteria has always included OTA updates as part of its embedded Android and managed Android OS to manufacturers.
+Emteria has always included OTA updates as part of its embedded Android and managed Android OS to manufacturers.
 But now the matter of not regularly updating Android software has become a legal one.
 Failing to provide software that works, or failing to regularly update software, will mean a breach of contract for manufacturers.

 EU-wide legislation to force regular updates

-The recent enactment in Germany was in accordance with the May 20, 2019, EU Directive concerning the sale of digital content and services.
+The recent enactment in Germany was in accordance with May 20, 2019, EU Directive concerning the sale of digital content and services.
 This includes Android IoT devices.